The Serre-Swan Theorem in supergeometry: Preliminaries

 Let $A$ be a supercommutative ring.
 A right $\Z_2$-graded $A$-module (resp., left $\Z_2$-graded $A$-module) $M$ is called a \emph{supermodule over $A$} or an \emph{$A$-supermodule}, i.e., $M=M_0\bigoplus M_1$ and $M_{\delta}A_\epsilon\subseteq M_{\epsilon+\delta}$ (resp., $A_\epsilon M_\delta\subseteq M_{\epsilon+\delta}$) for $\epsilon,\delta\in\Z_2$.
 We denote by $\Pi M$ a right $A$-supermodule with $\left(\Pi M\right)_0=M_1$ and $\left(\Pi M\right)_1=M_0$.
 The right action of $A$ on $\Pi M$ is same as the right action of $A$ on $M$.
 Let $M,N$ be right $A$-supermodules.
 A \emph{homomorphism of supermodules} $u\colon M\to N$ is an $A$-linear map such that $u\left(M_\delta\right)\subseteq N_\delta$ for $\delta\in\Z_2$.
 The set of all homomorphisms of $A$-supermodules from $M$ to $N$ is denoted by $\Hom_A(M,N)$.
 The set of all $A$-module homomorphisms (not necessarily $\Z_2$-graded) from $M$ to $N$ is denoted by $\overline{\Hom}_A\left(M,N\right)$.
 We remark that $\overline{\Hom}_A\left(M,N\right)$ is an $A$-supermodule, and the even component of $\overline{\Hom}_A\left(M,N\right)$ is precisely $\Hom_A(M,N)$.
 For a supercommutative ring $A$, the collection of right $A$-supermodules with $A$-supermodule homomorphisms forms a category which is denoted by $\smod{A}$.

 Suppose that $N$ is a right $A$-supermodule.
 We give a left $A$-supermodule structure on $N$ as follows.

 Let $M,N$ be right $A$-supermodules.
-We consider $N$ as a left $A$-supermodules as described above.
+We consider $N$ as a left $A$-supermodule as described above.
 The tensor product $M\otimes_AN$ is defined in an usual way.
 Note that for $a\in A$, $m\in M$, and $n\in N$ we have the following relations.

 A right \emph{free $A$-supermodule} of rank $p|q$ is an $A$-supermodule isomorphic to $A^p\bigoplus\left(\Pi A\right)^q$, where $A$ is considered as a right $A$-supermodule over itself.
 The module $A^p\bigoplus\left(\Pi A\right)^q$ is denoted by $A^{p|q}$.
 We say that a right $A$-supermodule $M$ is \emph{finitely presented} if we have the following exact sequence of $A$-supermodules for some $p,q,r,s\in\N$.